Friend or Frenemy? The Levels of Friendship Explained

 Like that nicely worn-in pair of jeans, casual friends are comfortable, familiar, and necessary for daily wear.
 They may not be your closest friends, but they’re great for grabbing coffee, swapping memes, and going on unplanned trips.

 Think of your gym companion who pushes you but doesn’t ask about your love life or your social group that shares excellent food and gossip.
-Be yourself, joke around, and enjoy similar hobbies without the emotional intensity of a closer bond.
+Be yourself, joke around, and enjoy similar hobbies without the emotional intensity that comes with a closer bond.

 Casual friendships sprinkle pleasure and connection on your social cupcake without draining your emotional bandwidth.
-A person may have 150 casual buddies, according to according to science.
+According to science, a person may have 150 casual acquaintances.

 Check for these signs of a casual crew: